This Man's Navy: Plot

 While piloting a blimp on a submarine patrol mission, Trumpet launches an unauthorized attack on a German submarine (ignoring orders sent to break off the attack), but Weaver's bomb misses and the submarine fires back, hitting the airship.
 Trumpet takes over the controls and sinks the submarine.
 Weaver faces a court-martial for disobeying orders, but Trumpet takes the blame for his actions.
 After Weaver is awarded the Distinguished Flying Cross, he gives the DFC ribbon to his "father."
 Leaving Lakehurst, Weaver gets pilot training at NAS Pensacola.

+After completing training, Weaver transfers to Ferry Command.
+Meanwhile, Trumpet is grounded for six months as punishment for his earlier disobedience.
+However, after only three months, he is unexpectedly reassigned to help establish a new U.S. Navy lighter-than-air base in Chittagong, on the Bay of Bengal.

-Weaver transfers to Ferry Command.
-While on assignment in Burma, his airplane crashes in Japanese territory.
-Trumpet rushes to the rescue in a blimp.
-Fending off Japanese soldiers, the crew pick up three survivors, the fourth being killed.
-They are then attacked by three fighter aircraft.
+While on a ferry assignment in Burma, Weaver's aircraft crashes in Japanese-occupied territory.
+Hearing of the incident, Trumpet launches a daring rescue mission in a blimp from the Chittagong base.
+Battling Japanese ground forces, Trumpet and his crew manage to retrieve three survivors from the wreckage, though one crew member is found dead.
+As they lift off, the blimp is attacked by three Japanese fighter planes.

 With the airship punctured and losing helium, the crew jettison as much as they can to gain altitude; when that is not enough to reach clouds to hide in, both Trumpet and Shannon parachute out.

 Allied P-38 Lightnings fly to their rescue.
 Afterward, Trumpet and Shannon return to base in triumph.
 Weaver indicates that he will be returning to the lighter-than-air service at Lakehurst, to reunite with his "father."